Bob Lord (business executive)

 Robert Lord (born March 12, 1961), is an American business executive, serving as a Senior Vice President at IBM.
 Lord oversees The Weather Company and Alliances, Watson Advertising and TradeLens.
-Prior to his current role, Lord served as Senior Vice President of IBM’s Worldwide Ecosystems business, where he transformed the ecosystem business, making it a core element of IBM’s go-to-market strategy.
-Kicking off his career at IBM, Lord served as the company’s first Chief Digital Officer in 2016.
+Prior to his current role, Lord served as Senior Vice President of IBM's Worldwide Ecosystems business, where he transformed the ecosystem business, making it a core element of IBM's go-to-market strategy.
+Kicking off his career at IBM, Lord served as the company's first Chief Digital Officer in 2016.

 In 2015, Lord became President of AOL, leading the company through its development as a global advertising platform.
 Prior to AOL, Lord served as CEO of Razorfish in 2010, working with companies such as Cisco, Condé Nast, Ford, Mercedes-Benz and Pfizer.
-Notably, Lord was named one of CRN's 50 “Most Influential” channel chiefs in 2022.
 He is also the co-author of “Converge: Transforming Business at the Intersection of Marketing and Technology.”

 Early life

 Lord was born in Hackensack, New Jersey, to Robert A. Lord and Pauline Ann Lord.
 He has two sisters, Cathie and Nancy.